jonathansayer/airport_challenge/README.md

 2.2.1 :006 > airport.capacity  #returns the capacity of the airport.(20)
 2.2.1 :007 > airport.take_off  #releases the next plane in the order at the airport.
 The airport works on a first in first out basis.
 ```
-On ocassion a storm may take hold making in impossible for an airport to take in any more planes
+On occasion a storm may take hold making in impossible for an airport to take in any more planes

 ```
 2.2.1 :008 > airport.land_plane plane